agsb/jelly/README.md

 There are some brainfuck computers, but almost with the loop instructions _begin_ and _again_ (\[ and \]) replaced by pre-compiled jumps.

-Jelly is pure interpreter without pre-compiler tricks, then need a logic to deal with it nested loops.
+Jelly does not pre-compiler tricks, then need a logic to deal with loops.

+The loops are like common while and until.
+The while ends when data byte is zero, then must go forward to after matched again.
+The until repeats when data byte is not zero, then must go backwards to after matched begin.

-Nested loops needs a counter to match every _begin_ to _again_ and must finish when counter is zero.
+The loops could be nested, use need a counter to increase for begins and decrease for again, finish when counter is zero.
 As a 8-bit circuit, the maximum nested loops is 255;

-The loops are like common while and until, and when ends must forward or when not end must backward

 ### Logic Loops